Workplace Investigations

 Procedural fairness for complainants and respondents

 Procedural fairness is owed to both complainants and respondents.
 Respondents are entitled to know the substance of the allegations, to have a genuine opportunity to respond, and to a decision reached on the material considered.
 Complainants are entitled to a process that takes the matter seriously, communicates with them appropriately and protects their welfare.
+The two sets of obligations are not in tension; they are part of the same fairness framework.

-Welfare, support and confidentiality
+Welfare, support and confidentiality through the process

 Welfare planning should be active, not reactive.
-Support options — employee assistance programs, contact officers, interim adjustments — should be offered at intake and revisited through the process.
-Confidentiality limits should be explained clearly so participants are not surprised later.
+Support options — employee assistance programs, contact officers, interim adjustments, modified communication arrangements — should be offered at intake and revisited through the process.
+Welfare is for both parties; the respondent is also entitled to support as the matter is handled.

 How AWS supports complaint handling and review